30 Days to Family®

 Supervisors must have a bachelor’s degree in social services or a related field, and at least three years of experience in child welfare.
 Supervisors should also have experience in resource parent training and assessment, and as well as experience working with interdisciplinary teams.

 Agencies implementing 30 Days to Family must first participate in a 3-day training to learn about the program model and best practices for implementation.
-Agencies are also expected to establish connections with community resources to support families.
+Replicating agencies are also expected to establish connections with community resources to support families.
 This may include strengthening pre-existing relationships with service providers in the government and community and formalizing new public-private partnerships in letters of agreement.
-Additionally, all implementing agencies must agree to quarterly site visits from 30 Days to Family to support mutual learning and ensure the program is being implemented with fidelity.
+Additionally, all implementing agencies participate in ongoing collaboration on implementation with the Foster & Adoptive Care Coalition, regular site visits, data and outcome tracking, and site participation in mutual learning opportunities.

 Program or Service Documentation